Post updated: July 9th, 2026

 “The disruption from the Prime Minister resigning is starting to have an effect on the swap rate market, and we don’t yet know whether that’s going to be positive or negative.

 If you’ve got a remortgage coming up, lock in your rate six months early and keep it under review.
-Your advisor should be able to offer that for you – it’s called a price match.“
+Your adviser should be able to offer that for you – it’s called a price match.“

 Get fee-free mortgage advice from the award-winning expert advisers at Mortgage Advice Bureau.